Computer Science 448

 Strength (total: 15 points)*

-10 pts Arguments are supported by one or two examples but not enough to make a truly compelling argument.
+10 pts: Arguments are supported by one or two examples but not enough to make a truly compelling argument.
+Student identifies two pros and two cons but provides limited explanation of how they relate to the project.

-15 pts Arguments are supported by various specific examples.
-It is obvious the student put a lot of thought into constructing a solidly constructed argument.
+15 pts: Arguments are supported by various specific examples.
+Student clearly identifies two pros they will use in the project and two cons they will not, providing thoughtful, well-reasoned explanations of their relevance.
+It is obvious the student put a lot of thought into constructing a solidly supported argument.

 Depth (total: 20 points)

-8 pts Observations are very shallow and/or obvious, i.e. "the book was very interesting"
+8 pts: Observations are very shallow and/or obvious, i.e., “the book was very interesting.”
+Minimal effort in connecting the pros and cons to the project context.

-14 pts Student has a mix of both shallow and more insightful observations
+14 pts: Student has a mix of both shallow and more insightful observations.
+Some effort is made to connect the pros and cons to the project, though not always in depth.

 * When constructing well grounded arguments, it is customary (and expected) to look to the book for specific references/passages that support the claims you are making.
 Therefore, if you are lacking book references and/or page citations, your "strength" score will be hurt.